h2oai/h2o-evals/catalog/Telcom_Telecommunication_Regulations/README.md

 # Telcom_Telecommunication_Regulations

 ## Overview
 Welcome to the Telcom_Telecommunication_Regulations, part of the H2O.ai LLM Evaluation Datasets collection.
-This dataset is tailored for evaluating Large Language Models (LLM) and RAG systems within the Telecom industry, focusing on Conditional Questions Multi Choice and Tokens Presence.
+This dataset is tailored for evaluating Large Language Models (LLM) and RAG systems within the Telcom industry, focusing on Conditional Questions Multi Choice and Tokens Presence.

 ## Documents Used
-The dataset is derived from a selection of key documents within the Telecom sector, enhancing the real-world relevance of the evaluation.
+The dataset is derived from a selection of key documents within the Telcom sector, enhancing the real-world relevance of the evaluation.
 The following source documents were instrumental in generating this dataset:
 1. [Telecommunication_Regulations.pdf](https://github.com/h2oai/h2o-evals/blob/main/catalog/Telcom_Telecommunication_Regulations/used_documents/Telecommunication_Regulations.pdf)

 ## Dataset Details
-- **Industry:** Telecom
+- **Industry:** Telcom
 - **Sub Industry:** Telecommunications Regulations
 - **Number of Question-Answer Pairs:** 114
 - **Prompt Type:** RAG
 - **Evaluation Techniques:** Conditional Questions Multi Choice and Tokens Presence

 ## Industries and Evaluation Types
 The H2O LLM Evaluation Datasets encompass various industries and evaluation types.
-This dataset, specifically tailored for the Telecom sector, focuses on conditional questions, Multi choice questions and Token presence to ensure targeted evaluation.
+This dataset, specifically tailored for the Telcom sector, focuses on conditional questions, Multi choice questions and Token presence to ensure targeted evaluation.

 ## Dataset Content
-The dataset is carefully curated from a diverse set of documents within the Telecom industry.
+The dataset is carefully curated from a diverse set of documents within the Telcom industry.
 It comprises a rich set of 114 question-answer pairs, emphasizing the assessment of language models' understanding and reasoning in the context of Conditional Questions Multi Choice and Tokens Presence.

 ## Dataset Configuration